 The LGPSs have been a key focus for pension reforms as they are the largest public defined benefit schemes that are funded i.e. have pools of capital to invest.
-They were seen by the previous Conservative government as a key source of capital to "fuel UK companies", a view that is likely to be continued, and even furthered, by the current Labour government.
+They were seen by the previous Conservative government as a key source of capital to "fuel UK companies", a view that is furthered by the current Labour government.

-In the 2024 Labour manifesto, the Labour party stated that it would "increase investment from pensions funds in UK markets" focusing on "consolidation and scale, to deliver better returns for UK savers and greater productive investment for UK PLC".
+In the 2024 Labour manifesto3, the Labour party stated that it would "increase investment from pensions funds in UK markets" focusing on "consolidation and scale, to deliver better returns for UK savers and greater productive investment for UK PLC".
 In July 2024, the Chancellor, Rachel Reeves, renewed the focus on leveraging pension funds to fuel growth in the UK.
-As per the Treasury's statement, "action will be taken to unleash the full investment might of the \$360bn Local Government Pension Scheme to make it an engine for UK growth."
+As per the Treasury's statement, "action will be taken to unleash the full investment might of the £360bn4 Local Government Pension Scheme to make it an engine for UK growth5."
+The government's approach has now been laid out in its Fit for the Future consultation6 published in November 2024.
+To meet its ambitions, the government is focused on three areas, namely LGPS asset pooling; local and regional investment in the UK; and strengthening governance of LGPS pools and the individual LGPS funds i.e. Administering Authorities (AAs).

-A key point for the LGPSs is that their fiduciary duties must ultimately guide their investments above the suggestions made by government.
+A key challenge for the LGPSs is that their fiduciary duties must ultimately guide their investments above the suggestions made by government.
 Although so far there have been no mandatory impositions on investments, there is increased tension as the government has been looking for ways to move forward its agenda without overstepping its position.
-According to the Pensions and Lifetime Savings Association (PLSA), a positive outcome could be achieved through fiscal benefits for pension funds that invest in alignment with the government's proposals.
+The Fit for the Future consultation falls short of proposing a fixed allocation to local investment, and instead proposes that AAs will be responsible for setting a target range for local allocation.
+The pools would be responsible for making the final decision on investment.